|For one weekend every September, the Monterey Fairgrounds become a jazz utopia. On five stages for approximately 30 hours, jazz is

 impression, playing passionate post bop music.

-very soulful and intense playing by altoist Justin Robinson, and Hargrove excelling as both a trumpet soloist and a cheerleader for
+soulful and intense playing by altoist Justin Robinson, and Hargrove excelling as both a trumpet soloist and a cheerleader for the band.

-the band.
-Roberta Gambarini made cameo appearances during both sets but, with her talents, isn't it about time that she become a
+Roberta Gambarini made cameo appearances during both sets but, with her talents, isn't it about time that she become a headliner and

 The Marcus Roberts Trio (with bassist Rodney Jordan and drummer Jason Marsalis) was outstanding, particularly on “Afro Blue,”

-exactly like a harmonica.
+like a harmonica.
 Pianist Mark Levine's Latin Tinge featured singer Claudia Villela and Mary Fettig on flute and soprano.
+They

-Weiss on tabla and drums.
-They blended together post bop jazz with world music Completely out of place on the main stage following
+on tabla and drums.
+They blended together post bop jazz with world music Completely out of place on the main stage following Roy

-Roy Hargrove was Les Nubians, a group that performed French and African pop music that left one scratching their heads,
+Hargrove was Les Nubians, a group that performed French and African pop music that left one scratching their heads, wondering how

-wondering how they got booked at Monterey.
-Closing off Friday night was Septet Nacional De Cuba, an infectious salsa band that had
+they got booked at Monterey.
+Closing off Friday night was Septet Nacional De Cuba, an infectious salsa band that had an excellent

 Saturday afternoon, traditionally a blues-oriented show, has become increasingly eclectic.
 It began with Naomi Shelton's Gospel

-of the 1950s (Hank Crawford, David “Fathead” Newman and Leroy “Hog” Cooper), featuring plenty of wailing bluesy jazz and fun
+the 1950s (Hank Crawford, David “Fathead” Newman and Leroy “Hog” Cooper), featuring plenty of wailing bluesy jazz and fun basic

 Bassist Lisa Mezzacappa's “Bait & Switch,” a quartet with tenor-saxophonist Aaron Bennett, guitarist John Finkbeiner and drummer